chethan-gen/Ecommerce-Follow-Along/README.md

 - Handling state management in a React application.
 - Deploying a full-stack application to production.
 - Optionally, learning advanced topics like Docker, payment integration, and more.

+### **🛠️ Milestone 1: Laying the Foundation**
+✅Initialized the project structure for the bpoth frontend and backend ✅Installed required dipendies for React, Node.js and Express ✅set up a basic server in **Node.js** using **Express**

+### **🛠️ Milestone 2: Structuring the project and the  database**
+✅Set up the database schema using **Mongoose** and **MongoDB** ✅Created the necessary models for the database
+✅Set up the backend API endpoints for user authentication and product management

+### **🛠️ Milestone 3: Implementing User Authentication and Product Management*
+✅Implemented user authentication using **Firebase Auth** (optional) ✅Created API endpoints for user registration, login, and product management ✅Set up the frontend to interact with the backend API endpoints